dativebase/dailp-ingest-clj/README.rst

   DAILP Ingest
 ================================================================================

+- structural editing "lispy"

+  - doesn't work on spacemacs
+  - see the spacemacs one

 DAILP Ingest is a tool that reads Cherokee data from a set of spreadsheets and makes HTTP calls to upload those data to an Online Linguistic Database (OLD) instance.